List of Star Wars creatures: Lizards

+Scyk

-ScykScyks are reptilian lizards native to Tatooine.
+Scyks are reptilian lizards native to Tatooine.
 They appear in the video game Star Wars Galaxies.

+Vesp

-VespVesps are poisonous lizards that live on the planet Lok.
+Vesps are poisonous lizards that live on the planet Lok.

+Vyp

-VypVyps are poisonous lizards that live on Cholganna.
+Vyps are poisonous lizards that live on Cholganna.

 M

+Malia

-MaliaMalia are swift creatures living in dens on the surface of Ragoon 6, marked by blue-gray fur, long tapered snouts, and a triple row of yellow teeth.
+Malia are swift creatures living in dens on the surface of Ragoon 6, marked by blue-gray fur, long tapered snouts, and a triple row of yellow teeth.
 They are fearsome fighters, especially during the night when they do their hunting and are most active.

+Maramu

-MaramuMaramu, a cross between a kangaroo and a sheep, live in the mountains of Genesia and Cholganna, they are also native to the forest moon of Endor.
+Maramu, a cross between a kangaroo and a sheep, live in the mountains of Genesia and Cholganna, they are also native to the forest moon of Endor.

+Massiff

-MassiffMassiffs are creatures that can be found across the galaxy, including Geonosis and Tatooine.
+Massiffs are creatures that can be found across the galaxy, including Geonosis and Tatooine.
 They are used as pets and guards.
 They are often found living with tusken raiders.
 In The Mandalorian chapter 9, the Mandalorian uses tusken to speak with them.

+Minstyngar

-MinstyngarMinstyngars are insects that live in troops on Kashyyyk and Mimban.
+Minstyngars are insects that live in troops on Kashyyyk and Mimban.

+Mogo

-MogoMogos are camel-like creatures with ten legs that inhabit the planet Roon; the mogo's shaggy fur keeps it warm in the mountains.
+Mogos are camel-like creatures with ten legs that inhabit the planet Roon; the mogo's shaggy fur keeps it warm in the mountains.
 Mogos can be used for transportation and food, and their fur is used for clothing.

+Mott

-MottMotts are strong, horned mammals that live on Naboo and Mimban.
+Motts are strong, horned mammals that live on Naboo and Mimban.
 They look like a cross between a rhinoceros and a hippopotamus with orange-tan, white-striped hides, motts are easily domesticated.

+Mouf

-MoufMoufs are medium-sized, solitary creatures that often get together to feed or mate.
+Moufs are medium-sized, solitary creatures that often get together to feed or mate.
 They look similar to bears.